 The three Library Art Spaces are:

 - Gillian & Roderick Deane Art Space, Paraparaumu Library

 - He Kākano, Waikanae Library

 Amongst the many talented creative people on the coast, there are visual, fibre and digital artists, sculptors, musicians, writers, actors, dancers, filmmakers, jewellers and potters.
 There are many arts events of all kinds throughout the year.
 Listings for these can be found in the local press, on the radio and on events websites.

 Middle Earth and Kāpiti

 Congratulation to Sir Peter Jackson, Fran Walsh, Philippa Boyens and all the cast and thousands of crew on the completion of second film in "The Hobbit" trilogy -"The Hobbit: The Desolation of Smaug".
-We look forward to the next film in December this year.
+We look forward to the third and final film in December this year.

 The District itself featured in LOTR, with three locations chosen.
 These are: Queen Elizabeth Park (Pelennor Fields), Ōtaki Gorge Road (Hobbiton Woods) and Ōtaki Totara Forest (The Road to Hobbiton).